Services · Renewals + Lease Strategy

 The renewal is a negotiation.
 Most occupiers treat it as paperwork.

-Your landlord starts the renewal conversation on their timeline, with their numbers, counting on the cost and disruption of moving to keep you in place.
-That is inertia working against you.
-A renewal negotiated with real alternatives on the table is a different transaction entirely, and the occupiers who get the best outcomes build that leverage 18 to 36 months before expiration.
+Savings measured against the landlord's opening position, terms that restore flexibility, and a renewal negotiated on your timeline instead of theirs.
+That is what a structured renewal delivers.
+Your landlord starts the conversation with their numbers, counting on the cost and disruption of moving to keep you in place.
+A renewal negotiated with real alternatives on the table is a different transaction entirely, and the occupiers who get the best outcomes build that leverage 12 to 24 months before expiration, and earlier when a new market is on the table.

 Run both scenarios with real numbers.
 Then negotiate.